Orbital Dynamics#

 🦉Modify your code to correctly incorporate gravity.

-Copy over your previous work for an integrator.
+Copy over your previous work for an integrator (we recommend the midpoint method).
 Assuming the sun is at (0,0) modify your Modify your force function to implement the gravitational force.
 Use the parameters in your force function.
 Also modify your Orbit function to run for a time params["T"] instead of when it hits the ground.
 In my code, I also put in a param['CrashRadius'] that terminated my code in addition to param["T"].
 Btw, if you use the “tab” button it will tell you what’s in your SolarSystemParameters dictionary.
 There will be nothing to run here just the functions (you will make plots below)

 Answer (start)